 NH College and the Citizenship School

-Ralph D. Hetzel was the president of NHC during the School for Citizenship program.
-He was known for his strong beliefs in land-grant schools and efforts to expand the campus by building additional dormitories for men and women.
+Ralph D. Hetzel was the president of the co-educational NH College during the School for Citizenship program.
+He was known for his strong beliefs in land-grant schools and his efforts to expand the campus by building additional dormitories for men and women.
 President Hetzel’s administration began alongside America's declaration of war against Germany; during his tenure, NHC, like many public colleges in the US, opened its doors to vocational army training camps.
 While barracks were being built on the NHC campus, young students and soldiers began to share a sense of identity, motivation, and morale.
 "They were bound together by wartime ideals of what it meant to be American" (Price, 2013, 8).
 Even after WWI, many schools began to introduce courses focused on political science, civic duty, and nationhood.
 This new movement that stressed “America’s place in the world” may have influenced the startup of the School of Citizenship for women.
 It seems that as part of his forward-looking vision for NHC, land-grant schools, women's education, and citizenship, President Hetzel was proud to host the first School for Citizenship for women in the country.

 Impact of World War I on Higher Education, Citizenship, and NH College